Pulse nightclub trial for Noor Salman begins: What to know about the Orlando shooter's widow

 Salman has pleaded not guilty to charges of aiding and abetting Mateen's allegiance to the Islamic State.
 She's also being charged with obstruction of justice, as FBI agents say she lied to them during questioning hours after the attack.

-FBI agents interviewed Salmon three times.
+FBI agents interviewed Salmon three times after the attack.
 They said she was aware Mateen was planning to do something and that texts to her husband prove it.

 "She knew he was going to conduct the attack," federal prosecutor Roger Handberg told a judge during a hearing in Oakland on Jan.
 17, 2017.